lilyyee/lilyyee/README.md

 - 👋 Hi, I’m Lily!
-- 🌱 I'm a Web Developer with an extensive background in healthcare.
+- ⭐️ I'm a Web Developer with an extensive background in healthcare.
 - 👩🏻‍💻 Developer Skills: HTML, CSS, JavaScript, React, Responsive Web Development, Flexbox, FTP, Web Hosting, APIs, WordPress
-- 💞️ Passionate about health & wellness, education, food, and travel.
+- 🌱 I work with a mobile-first approach to create clean, responsive websites that look great on any device.
+- 💞️ I'd love to build user-friendly sites with great design.

 <!---